cooperka/search-sms/README.md

 ## Installation

 This project is set up for Android Studio.
 Simply clone the repo and open it up with Android Studio if you want to run it.
+The original version is also available on the [Play Store](https://play.google.com/store/apps/details?id=com.kac.sms).

 ## Usage